-© 2009 The University of Melbourne, Melbourne Institute of Applied Economic and Social Research purchase existing dwellings rather than to finance the construction of new ones: in 1985, less than 25 per cent of new mortgage finance was for new dwellings; by 2000, this had fallen below 10 per cent.
-Therefore, 85 per cent of the additional \$985 billion of mortgage debt accumulated since 1986 predominantly has inflated house prices, rather than built new homes.
-Margin lending-which rose from \$4.7 billion to \$37.75 billion between late 1999 and 2008 was clearly for speculative purposes only.
-As a substantial proportion of recent business debt also financed speculative activity-leveraged buyouts, mergers and acquisitions-over half of Australia's \$1.9 trillion private debt financed speculation rather than investment.
+Speculation, rather than investment, was overwhelming the focus of post-1990 lending.
+The primary role of mortgage debt was to purchase existing dwellings rather than to finance the construction of new ones: in 1985, less than 25 per cent of new mortgage finance was for new dwellings; by 2000 this had fallen below 10 per cent.
+85 per cent of the additional A\$985 billion of mortgage debt accumulated since 1986 has therefore predominantly inflated house prices, rather than built new homes.
+Margin lending-which rose from \$4.7 billion to \$37.75 billion between late 1999 and 2008-was clearly for speculative purposes only.
+Since a substantial proportion of recent business debt also financed speculative activity-leveraged buyouts, mergers and acquisitions and the like-over half of Australia's \$1.9 trillion private debt financed speculation rather than investment.